gavanderhoorn/dominh/README.md

 * retrieve the ID and model of configured robots
 * retrieve jog, tool and user frames
 * retrieve currently active jog, tool or user frame
+* retrieve the current TCP pose (in the currently active User Frame)
 * retrieve payload schedules
 * retrieve the list of errors (including history)
 * retrieve a list of programs (filtered by program type)
-* update the comments of numeric, string and position registers and digital IO in and out elements
+* update the comments of numeric, string and position registers and IO ports

 The above list only includes the functionality offered by the `Controller` class' public interface and that of the returned objects.
 Much more is possible (especially in the area of system variable wrapping/retrieving), but would require adding more convenience methods.